 Fire nearly destroyed Jefferson Hall, but all 185 students escaped unharmed.
 It was later rebuilt within its old brick walls.

-William and Mary Hall served as the International Press Center for the Summit of Industrialized Nations, which brought together for a three-day meeting the leaders of the United States, Japan, France, Germany, Italy, Great Britain and the European economic community.
+William & Mary Hall served as the International Press Center for the Summit of Industrialized Nations, which brought together for a three-day meeting the leaders of the United States, Japan, France, Germany, Italy, Great Britain and the European economic community.

-William and Mary dedicated Trinkle Hall, renovated at a cost of $1.48 million, to serve as a multi-purpose student center.
+William & Mary dedicated Trinkle Hall, renovated at a cost of $1.48 million, to serve as a multi-purpose student center.
 Completed in 1926 and named for a former governor of Virginia, Trinkle Hall had been taken out of service in 1971.

-Paul R. Verkuil, Class of 1961, was named president of the College, succeeding Thomas A. Graves, Jr., who resigned after almost 14 years in office.
+Paul R. Verkuil, Class of 1961, was named president of the university, succeeding Thomas A. Graves, Jr., who resigned after almost 14 years in office.
 Dr. Verkuil served as dean of the School of Law at Tulane University.

 Students returned to Jefferson Hall after a two-year $2.81-million reconstruction of the dormitory, which was nearly destroyed by fire two years earlier.

-Paul R. Verkuil was inaugurated president in ceremonies held in William and Mary Hall.
+Paul R. Verkuil was inaugurated president in ceremonies held in William & Mary Hall.
 Judge John Minor Wisdom of the U.S. Court of Appeals for the Fifth District Court administered the oath of office.

 1987, February 8